Pairwise Target Rotation for Factor Models: Proposed Method

-Observe that the questions semantic similarity matrix $\bm{\underline{Q}}$ is essentially \textit{a priori} information about the model.
-The index measures how well the fitted factor models agree with the prior information.
-In the case of the interpretability index described previously, the prior information is the semantics or the similarity of the meanings of the questions as quantified by the universal sentence encoder.
+As hinted previously, we can drop the assumption that the manifest variables have associated questions (i.e., that data is obtained by asking questions to respondents).
+Observe that the questions semantic similarity matrix $\bm{\underline{Q}}$ is essentially \textit{a priori} information about the model and the index measures how well the fitted factor model agrees with the prior information.
+In the case earlier, the prior information is the semantics of the questions.

-Now, $\bm{\underline{Q}}$ does not actually have to be the semantic similarity of the questions calculated using the universal sentence encoder.
-Any other sentence encoder can be used to get the semantic similarity matrix.
-For example, a sentence encoder trained specifically on data related to the topic at hand could be used in order to provide a more accurate depiction of semantic similarity.

-Extending the index even further, the semantic similarity matrix does not even have to be about semantic similarity.
-It can be extended to a more general form called the \textit{soft constraints matrix} (or \textit{prior matrix}) $\bm{\underline{C}}=\left(c_{i,j}\right)_{1\leq i,j \leq M}$.
-The soft constraints matrix, then, provides a way to encode some \textit{a priori} information (i.e., \textit{prior similarity}) and eventually, measure the concordance of the fitted factor models with the \textit{a priori} information.
+However, $\bm{\underline{Q}}$ does not actually have to contain information about semantics (i.e., it need not be the semantic similarity matrix).
+It can be extended to a more general form $\bm{\underline{C}}=\left(c_{i,j}\right)_{1\leq i,j\leq M}$, which we call the \textit{prior matrix}.
+The prior matrix, then, provides a way to encode some \textit{a priori} information (i.e., the \textit{prior similarities}) and eventually, measure the concordance of the fitted factor model with the \textit{a priori} information.
+Unlike in the usual target rotation, the \textit{a priori} information here is encoded as pairwise similarities, not as specific values for loadings, which can be more intuitive when there are no specific assumptions on the exact values but there are weak expectations on which manifest variables should be alike (in terms of loading patterns).
+Conversely, a special example or case of the prior matrix is the semantic similarity matrix.

-For example, the investigator can construct the soft constraints matrix or prior matrix to reflect how the variables should, preferably, be grouped together based on existing theory or domain knowledge and then, use the \textit{interpretability index} to quantify how well the fitted models agree with the prior expectations.
-Then, the general priorimax procedure would essentially be as follows: \begin{enumerate} \item Encode prior information into a soft constraints matrix or prior matrix $\bm{\underline{C}}$.
-Information is encoded as pairwise similarities between manifest variables. \item Fit different factor models and construct the set of candidate models $\mathscr{F}$.
-Members of $\mathscr{F}$ are considered equally statistically valid. \item Calculate the interpretability index $V$ for each $F\in\mathscr{F}$ based on $\bm{\underline{C}}$. \item Choose the model $F\in\mathscr{F}$ with the largest index $V$. \end{enumerate}